RABI (artist): Career

 The show opened on September 15, 2022 in West Hollywood, California, at Nomad Gallery and ran through October 15, 2022.
 The exhibition was a series of short art films that “explored the relationship between identity and the artistic process.”
 Each short-film cross-examined “the role of image in personal narratives and reimagines the embodiment of self, depicting a world free of conventional posturing,” said RABI.
 An interactive experience, guests were invited to utilize AR technology that cast imagery onto green-screen components throughout the space, including the building’s facade and different sculptures while experiencing the show.
 Exclusive NFTs and prints were available throughout the exhibition for purchase as well.

 In August 2023 RABI continued his solo exhibition gen+esc (generation+escape), this time in Berlin.
 The exhibition opened at the new Urban Nation Museum satellite gallery, in Neukölln, and took place during Berlin Art Week, featuring short art films, installations, print editions, and ceramic sculptures, produced in part by ARTXIV.
 There he also created his first mixed-reality mural commissioned by Project PM 20 in Prenzlauer Berg.

 In January 2024 Rabi participated in a group exhibition titled The Cat Art Show in Los Angeles at the Wallis Annenberg PetSpace and 10% of art sales went to the fund.

 In March 2024 Rabi was invited by HK Walls and the Hong Kong Consulate to create a mural in collaboration with the US Consulate General, Hong Kong in Sheung Wan.
 He was the only artist selected to represent the United States as an artist from each nation was hand picked to participate.
 There he also exhibited works for Art Basel Hong Kong As well as hosted a screening and Q&A at the Soho House Hong Kong for his current short film works, Gen+esc.

+In 2026, RABI presented his solo exhibition We Buy Souls! at the Good Mother Gallery in Los Angeles, which marked the first time his long-running public art intervention was translated into a gallery setting.
+The project, which originated in 2022 as a series of mysterious posters appearing on telephone poles and walls across Los Angeles and other cities, featured a hotline that allowed the public to leave messages regarding the value of their souls, ultimately collecting over 40,000 voicemails.